sword-2/library/readme.md

-#bible-kjv
+# bible-kjv
 It is not complete and not checked to avoid errors.

 **Plan**
-It is planned to be a KJV bible accessible by simple file-system with some extra folders like appendices.
+It is planned to be a KJV bible accessible by simple file-system.
+Some extra folders might be added for support material.

-The bulk of content started from a Gutenberg download (Reference 1).
-The particular download was good to supply a whole bible, but it came out in one giant file.
-The giant file is being split into smaller parts.
+One extra folder was added for messages from the original download, a Gutenberg file "10.zip" (Reference 1).
+The particular download was one giant file.
+Part of this repository was splitting the giant file into smaller parts for random access.

 There are already lots of bible apps, but a file-system format also makes for easy addition of tools like concordance, maybe coloring pages if a child downloaded, etc.
-Maybe a script will be added to assemble the books and chapters back like the original giant file?

 **Caution: not yet checked for accidental errors.**

 Reference(s):
 -1. http://www.gutenberg.org/files/10/